iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Explore and understand data.
 - Exploratory Data Analysis.
 - `Describing` and `Visualizing` data.
+- Calculating central tendency and dispersion ( spread and skewness ) of dataset or simply visualizing to get the idea.
+- A picture is worth a thousand words.
-- Number of rows and columns, distribution of dataset, statistical informations and data types.
+- Number of rows and columns, distribution of dataset, statistical informations, data types and feature importance.
 - **Identify** duplicates, missing, inconsistency and outliers in data.
+- High dimensionality means higher computational complexity.
+- Reducing dimensions without loosing information also helps to reduce complexity.
+- Sparsity and Density ( Data with 20% missing data is known to be 20% sparse and 80% dense )
+- Visualization help to do comparisons using boxplots, multiple bar charts, and multiple line charts.
+- Visualization helps to find **patterns**, **relationships** and **correlations** using line chart.
+- Visualization helps to get the `distribution` of data using histogram.

 #### 3. Data Preparation